Cret123/The-Cyborg-Gadgets/Generation_5/Generation_5.md

+*SPDX-License-Identifier: CC-BY-NC-SA-4.0*

 # Generation 5

-Fifth generation watches still keep a similar structure but switch from AVR microcontrollers to ESP32 based boards, primarily the ESP32-C3.
+Fifth generation watches still keep a similar structure to the fourth generation but switch from AVR microcontrollers to ESP32 based boards, primarily the ESP32-C3.
 This change takes advantage of the built-in Wi-Fi and Bluetooth, better processing power and an even smaller board.

 ## Devices